 Avoid Nighttime Snacks

-Here is one of the lesser-known secrets of sleep: That warm glass of milk and light snack before bed may actually prevent you from sleeping.
+Here is one of the lesser-known secrets of sleep: That a warm glass of milk and a light snack before bed may actually prevent you from sleeping.
 Food intake is actually a zeitgeber, a timing cue used by your brain to determine when your body should or shouldn’t release sleep hormones.
 If our body is being signaled that it is time to digest, it isn’t being signaled to slow down and prepare for sleep.

 The Exercising Debate